NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``foundation_wall_type``
      -
      - "solid concrete", "concrete block", "concrete block foam core", "concrete block perlite core", "concrete block vermiculite core", "concrete block solid core", "double brick", "wood", "auto"
      - The material type of the foundation wall.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Foundation Walls <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-foundation-walls>`_) is used.
    * - ``foundation_wall_thickness``
      - in
      -
      - The thickness of the foundation wall.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Foundation Walls <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-foundation-walls>`_) is used.
    * - ``foundation_wall_insulation_r``
      - h-ft^2-R/Btu
      -